hashweb/logs_stats/README.md

 You're best of using a VM (Virtualbox), a vagrantFile is already provided so once vagrant is installed you can just vagrantUp.

 Inside your virtual machine you will need to install postgresql.
-Once your postgres is up and running
+Once your postgres is up and running you will need to run the logs_stats.sql against the database to create your tables

 A config.json file needs to be created and inserted into the root.
 The current structure should look something like this.
 ```json